DoDAO-io/dodao-aave-guides/generated/markdown/aave-npm-packages.md

 that can be freely moved within the underlying network.
 The holder of the tokenized position can redeem their share from the SM at any time, triggering a cooldown period of one week (which can be further extended by the governance, mentioned in the protocol-js).

-## @aave/protocol-v2
-This repository contains the smart contracts source code and markets configuration for Aave Protocol V2.
-The repository uses Docker Compose and Hardhat as development enviroment for compilation, testing and deployment tasks.
-This is bascially an all encompassing package which has all functions of the aave protocol as a whole.
-Helps the developer interact with the aave protocol from their development environment.